solo-io/workshops/gloo-mesh/README.md

 This is due to a limitation of Istio.
 The Istio control plane picks up the CA for Citadel and does not rotate it often enough.

 <!--bash
-printf "\nWaiting until secret is created in $CLUSTER1" until kubectl --context ${CLUSTER1} get secret -n istio-system cacerts &>/dev/null do printf "%s" "."
+printf "\nWaiting until the secret is created in $CLUSTER1" until kubectl --context ${CLUSTER1} get secret -n istio-system cacerts &>/dev/null do printf "%s" "."